vniems/BD-Lithium/README.md

 ## The Project Workflow and File Descriptions
 This project includes **three subdirectories** based on the analytic steps as shown below.
-Brief description is provided for each file, including additional/required data, which will be a useful resource for users.
+<p>Brief description is provided for each file, including additional/required data, which will be a useful resource for users.

 ### Step I
 <details open="open">